TeamDev-IP/JxBrowser-Gallery/web-server/pdf-export/README.md

 1. Print arbitrary webpage content to PDF programmatically.
 This app chooses table data as an example.
 2. Inspect and tweak the content via UI controls before submitting it for printing.
-3. Robustly generate large PDF files (1000+ pages) if necessary.
+3. Robustly and efficiently generate large PDF files (1000+ pages) if necessary.

 This example highlights the usage of the JxBrowser Kotlin API, with identical functionality being also offered by the JxBrowser Java API.
 The printing mechanism